shock-hamburger/ase25/README.md

 /tmp/setup.sh
 ```

-As prompted, log out the current shell and log back in again.
+As prompted, log out the current shell and log back in again, to make sure
+you are correctly in `sbuild` group.

 ## Test with Debian packages